Huegoxaga/notes/java/android.md

 - Install the required images in the SDK manager
   - If the host machine has an Intel CPU, install the `Intel X86` images.
-    - Install the `Intel X86 Emulator Accelerator` for a faster performance
+    - Install the `Intel X86 Emulator Accelerator` in the SDK Tools page for a faster performance
+    - `Google APIs Intel X86` includes Google APIs in the image
-  - If the host machine has an Intel CPU, install the `ARM` images for some older versions of the SDK platforms.
+  - If the host machine has an ARM CPU, install the `ARM` images for some older versions of the SDK platforms
-- Open Andriod Virtual Device(AVD) Manager and configure and create a new virtual device with preferred image files.
+- Open Andriod Virtual Device(AVD) Manager and configure and create a new virtual device with image files that run the same version as the development SDK
+  - Cold Boot is a Boot Option that will clear the device memory, it is better for debug but it will be slower than Quick Boot

 #### GenyMotion